Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   `HPC`
   - this is an internal JHV-to-JHV comparison

-## How to use the validator
+## Running the validation tools

-The main script is:
+The main Python validator is:

 - `extra/test/validate_jhv_wcs_against_astropy.py`

-The documented test set in this note can also be run as a suite with:
+The documented test set can also be run as a suite with:

 - `extra/test/run_jhv_wcs_hpc_validation_suite.py`